 Two adjectives that aren’t normally used together to describe a Chinese city: Huge and laid-back.
-With over 10 million people in the greater metro area, Chengdu is the fifth biggest city in China (and that’s saying a lot).
+With over 10 million people in the greater metro area, Chengdu is the sixth biggest city in China (and that’s saying a lot).
 But somehow this capital of Sichuan province has maintained a reputation among the Chinese as one of the country’s most cheerful and livable cities.

 Always quick to generalize about a population based on geography, the Chinese like to stereotype the people of Chengdu as being “lazy.”
 Personally, I prefer a lazy population when I travel.
 In fact, even when I’m not traveling.
 Maybe because I myself am a slacker.

 To illustrate this point, the favorite pastime of the jovial people of Chengdu is relaxing outside one of the city’s many teahouses, where locals pass the time with games and caffeine-fueled conversation.
 Many teahouses and snack bars also offer free Sichuan opera or other music performances to entertain customers.
 Ah, my kind of folks.